xieyuheng/inner/README.md

 ### Engineering

-- Remember, a engineer doesn't want just a religion about how to solve a problem.
+- Remember, an engineer doesn't want just a religion about how to solve a problem.
   - Gerry Sussman
   - "We Really Don't Know How to Compute!"